pxp9/pxp9.github.io/content/2025-09-20-fibonacci-calculation.md

 One improvement we can do to the solution is to apply [Dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming).
-We can optimize the algorithm by doing memoization, so the complexity so be reduced a lot.
+We can optimize the algorithm by doing memoization, so the complexity can be reduced a lot.

 ``` elixir
   def fib(n) do